huggingface/blog/cfm-case-study.md

 The zero-shot results, in terms of F1-score on the annotated dataset of 2714 samples curated earlier is **87%**.

 The GLiNER model performs well in extracting company names from text but struggles with certain cases, such as when companies are mentioned as stock symbols.
 It also misclassifies general references to stock industries, like "Healthcare stocks" or "Industrial stocks," as company names.
-While effective in many cases, these errors highlight areas where further refinement is needed to improve accuracy in distinguishing between companies and broader industry terms
+While effective in many cases, these errors highlight areas where further refinement is needed to improve accuracy in distinguishing between companies and broader industry terms.

 2. **SpanMarker**

-[SpanMarker](https://github.com/tomaarsen/SpanMarkerNER) is a framework for training powerful Named Entity Recognition models using familiar encoders such as BERT, RoBERTa and DeBERTa.
+[SpanMarker](https://github.com/tomaarsen/SpanMarkerNER) is a framework for training powerful NER models using familiar encoders such as BERT, RoBERTa and DeBERTa.
 Tightly implemented on top of the 🤗 Transformers library, SpanMarker can take good advantage of it.
 As a result, SpanMarker will be intuitive to use for anyone familiar with Transformers.
-We chose this variant [tomaarsen/span-marker-bert-base-orgs](https://huggingface.co/tomaarsen/span-marker-bert-base-orgs) trained on trained on the [FewNERD, CoNLL2003, and OntoNotes v5](https://huggingface.co/datasets/tomaarsen/ner-orgs) dataset that can be used for Named Entity Recognition.
+We chose this variant [tomaarsen/span-marker-bert-base-orgs](https://huggingface.co/tomaarsen/span-marker-bert-base-orgs) trained on trained on the [FewNERD, CoNLL2003, and OntoNotes v5](https://huggingface.co/datasets/tomaarsen/ner-orgs) dataset that can be used for NERn.
 This SpanMarker model uses [bert-base-cased](https://huggingface.co/bert-base-cased) as the underlying encoder.
-It’s trained specifically to recognize organizations.It can be used for inference to predict an `ORG`(organization) label as follows:
+It’s trained specifically to recognize organizations.
+It can be used for inference to predict an `ORG`(organization) label as follows:

 ```python
 from span_marker import SpanMarkerModel